oracle/nosql-dotnet-sdk/README.md

 service and using default OCI configuration file.
 See [Example Quick Start](https://oracle.github.io/nosql-dotnet-sdk/tutorials/connect-cloud.html#quickstart).

-Use configuration file templates provided in *Oracle.NoSQL.Driver.Samples* directory.
+Use configuration file templates provided in *Oracle.NoSQL.SDK.Samples* directory.
 Make a copy of the template, fill in the appropriate values and remove unused properties.
 The following templates are provided: